msonmezates/Shopping_List_App/README.md

 > Shopping list app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.

+## Live Demo

+To see the app in action, go to [https://shoppinglist.com](https://mern-shopping-list-app.herokuapp.com/)

 ## Quick Start

 ```bash